 L’Oréal Paris Collagen Filler Collagen Moisture Filler Day/Night Cream: This day and night cream provides rich moisture to instantly restore skin's cushion and bounce.
 Over time, the powerful natural collagen helps fill in lines and wrinkles, leaving your skin smooth and plump.

-How to use it: Every night, smooth gently over the entire face.
+How to use it: Every night, smooth the collagen face cream gently over the entire face.